Ole Miss leader: Groups to weigh in on Confederate statue

-JACKSON, Miss. — The University of Mississippi’s leader said Thursday that he is waiting to hear from faculty and staff groups before recommending a Confederate monument be shifted from its current spot on campus.
+JACKSON, Miss. — A faculty group at the University of Mississippi on Thursday added its voice to those asking that a Confederate monument be shifted from its current spot on campus, as the university’s leader said campus groups’ opinions could influence a final decision.

+Faculty Senate Chair Brice Noonan said that body voted unanimously for a resolution recommending the statue’s relocation to a Confederate cemetery on campus.
+The resolution, similar to those passed earlier this week by two student government groups, says the current placement “undermines our mission to maintain an inclusive and safe environment.”

-Interim Chancellor Larry Sparks, in a statement, said he appreciates the “thoughtful and deliberate consideration” given by two student government groups that have passed resolutions seeking relocations in recent days.
-Sparks said he’s waiting for other campus groups to recommend the statue’s relocation to a Confederate cemetery on campus.
+The move came hours after Interim Chancellor Larry Sparks said in a statement that he’s waiting on campus groups’ recommendations on the issue before deciding if he will ask the College Board to vote on moving the statue to a Confederate cemetery on campus.

 “This is an important decision and issue for our university,” Sparks said.
 “We understand that other campus constituents are considering resolutions.”